COVID-19: Chhattisgarh to start pool testing in couple of days, says Deo; Rues Centre's conservative testing strategy

 Asked about former Congress president Rahul Gandhi's assertion on ramping up testing, Deo said it has to be the way forward because if one is not testing aggressively then it is like being in a "dark room" and working on speculation.
 He said different protocols are being followed around the world and while one advocated a lockout, the other was testing and regulating movement.
 "Between South Korea and India, South Korea has tested about 7,000 per million, while India, I don’t think it would have touched even 200 per million, so that is the gap....It is easier not to have a lockdown if you have a more aggressive testing protocol.
 Then you are more aware of where to prevent people from moving around and where to allow people to be much freer to move around," Deo said.

 "The testing protocol (adopted by the Centre) was very conservative.
 The entire testing protocol in the country was with only one facility initially, NIV (National Institute of Virology), Pune.
 Now we have 220 labs.
 So either the government was not prepared or not planning," he alleged.
 Deo said that selective testing created a "big gap" between the asymptomatic population and those tested, and that was one of the reasons for the spread of the virus.
+Later, the minister also tweeted "I have always said, more testing is an important way to fight coronavirus, an enemy that's lurking in the dark and about which we have little knowledge.
+In our attempt to identify more cases, the health department of Chhattisgarh will now conduct random testing."
 On Chhattisgarh having fewer number of cases and zero death, the minister said the key was that the state started preparations early and then luck also played its part.

 "We did start early, that is true.
 We started on January 27 by putting in the rapid task force headed by the district collectors so that the inter-department coordination would be there as just the health department would not have been able to ensure compliance (of protocols) beyond a point," he said.
 "We are fortunate to have had only 33 cases, so I would give a lot to chance, a lot to luck, maybe our people have been alert.
 We have had a large population that has been under quarantine, Wednesday’s figures were 94,795 in home quarantine and 242 in government quarantine facilities," he said.